fbpx

 Systemic drug therapy:

 This type of psoriasis treatment is usually used for people with severe cases of psoriasis.
-Oral medications used for psoriasis include cyclosporine, methotrexate and acitretin.
+There are various well known oral medications used for the treatment of psoriasis.

 Biologic therapies have revolutionised the treatment of psoriasis and target the specific parts of the immune system involved in causing psoriasis.
 Because these treatments are expensive, the government only subsidises the cost for patients with severe cases of the disease and where all other treatment options have been exhausted.